n3urovirtual/child_ANT/README.md

 ## How to preprocess/analyze data

-To see how you can preprocess/analyze the data on the `.csv` you got from step 5 above, you can use a Python script in the following path:
+To preprocess/analyze the data on the `.csv` you got from step 5 above, you can use the Python script in the following path:

 ```